 Teachers are given the opportunity to join committees to be a part of forming a successful school.
 They hold leadership roles within these committees as well.
 They build communication and collaboration skills as they plan, discuss, and implement new ideas and thoughts throughout the school.
-Every Tuesday a staff meeting is held to address topics that need to be assessed.
-Teachers also have the opportunity to share successes and celebrations that involves themselves, students, or their teams.
-Each team has a program planner who meets in vertical team meetings and communicates the information to their team during Thursday meetings.
-Thursday meetings allow teachers to examine and discuss standards, formative assessments, student successes, and challenges within their classrooms.
+Every Tuesday a staff meeting is held for professional development to address best practices for implementing lessons with rigor and increasing student engagement.
+Teachers also have the opportunity to share successes and celebrations that involve themselves, students, or their teams.
+Each team has a program planner who meets in vertical team meetings and communicates the information to their team.
+Thursday team meetings allow teachers additional time to examine and discuss rigor and engagement within their classrooms.
 They formulate plans together to learn and grow off one another.
 Instruction presented in the classroom is strengthened by these days.
-Data days, which are held monthly, provide collaborative planning time to promote students success.
-Opportunities for social collaboration are provided afterschool once a month by the Sharpen the Saw committee.
+Data days provide collaborative planning time to promote students success.
+Opportunities for social collaboration are provided after school once a trimester by the Sharpen the Saw committee.